-Home to about 68,000 residents, Kaua`i is geologically the oldest, and Northernmost of the main Hawaiian Islands.
-The early ruler of Kaua`i and Ni`ihau, was Kaumuali`i, who resisted King Kamehameha’s attempts to unite all the islands under his rule for many years.
-In 1810, Kaumuali`i decided to join the Kingdom of Hawai`i rather than face further invasion attempts, and became Kamehameha’s vassal.
-This made Kaua`i and Ni`ihau the last two islands to join the kingdom of Hawai`i.
+Home to about 68,000 residents, Kauaʻi is geologically the oldest, and Northernmost of the main Hawaiian Islands.
+The early ruler of Kauaʻi and Niʻihau was Kaumualiʻi, who resisted King Kamehameha’s (of Hawaii Island) attempts to unite all the islands under his rule for many years.
+In 1810, Kaumualiʻi decided to join the Kingdom of Hawaiʻi rather than face further invasion attempts and became Kamehameha’s vassal.
+This made Kauaʻi and Niʻihau the last two islands to join the kingdom of Hawaiʻi.

 Getting to Know Kauai

-The busiest town on the island, Lihue is the commercial hub and Capitol of Kaua`i.
+The busiest town on the island, Lihue is the commercial hub and Capital of Kauaʻi.
 The Lihue Airport is also located here, making it the first place most visitors experience.
-Also in Lihue, Nawiliwili Harbor is the commercial shipping and cruise ship port for Kaua`i.
+Also in Lihue, Nawiliwili Harbor is the commercial shipping and cruise ship port for Kauai.

 Here you’ll find the resort area of Poipu and the historic Old Koloa Town.
-Golf courses and sunshine aren’t the only thing bringing visitors to the South Shore of Kaua`i; there are plenty of activities and history to be found here.
+Golf courses and sunshine aren’t the only things bringing visitors to the South Shore of Kauaʻi; there are plenty of activities and history to be found here.
 While you’re enjoying the South Shore, be sure to check out Poipu Beach, once voted America’s best beach!

-Visiting the West Side of Kaua`i is like stepping back in time.
+Visiting the West Side of Kauaʻi is like stepping back in time.
 This is where you can experience Waimea Canyon, also known as, “the Grand Canyon” of the Pacific.
 The West Side is filled with natural and scenic wonders, as well as historic places.
-Don’t miss Kokee State Park for a chance to see rare Hawaiian forest birds, such as the moa, iwi and apapane.
+Don’t miss Kokeʻe State Park for a chance to see rare Hawaiian forest birds, such as the moa, ʻiʻiwi, and ʻapapane.

-With rugged shoreline, taro fields, huge sea cliffs and incredible beaches, the North Shore is sure to please those seeking natural beauty.
-The North Shore is famous for the majestic emerald green cliffs that grace the 17-mile shoreline of the Napali Coast.
-During summer months, you can take a boat tour of the Napali Coast; or adventure on a Kayak tour, available from Napali Makai on the West Side.
+During the summer months, you can take a boat tour of the Napali Coast; or adventure on a Kayak tour, available from Napali Makai on the West Side.
 But, the most thrilling way to experience the world-renowned Napali Coast is via a helicopter tour.

-When it comes to choosing the best area to stay while visiting Kauai, consider some important factors, such as whether you value being a short walk or drive to the island’s most beautiful beaches and top rated attractions, or whether you’re interested in a more remote region where you can hike, surf or explore to your heart’s content, regardless of how close the nearest restaurant may be.
+When it comes to choosing the best area to stay while visiting Kauai, consider some important factors, such as whether you value being a short walk or drive to the island’s most beautiful beaches and top-rated attractions, or whether you’re interested in a more remote region where you can hike, surf or explore to your heart’s content, regardless of how close the nearest restaurant might be.

-Popular choices include the high end, north shore resort area of Princeville, where travelers come to take in the view, play a round of golf, and lounge by resort pools or take a short walk on one the few surrounding beaches, as well as Poipu, which features a more local, authentic Hawaii feel, with an assortment of beautiful beaches, restaurants and shops, most of which fall within easy walking distance to the surrounding vacation rentals.
+Popular choices include the high end, north shore resort area of Princeville, where travelers come to take in the view, play a round of golf, lounge by resort pools or take a short walk on one of the few surrounding beaches, as well as Poipu, which features a more local, authentic Hawaii feel, with an assortment of beautiful beaches, restaurants, luau, and shops, most of which fall within easy walking distance to the surrounding vacation rentals.

-For the die hard surfers, we suggest heading to the north shore during winter months!
+For the die-hard surfers, we suggest heading to the north shore during the winter months!
 Otherwise, you pretty much can’t go wrong anywhere on this gorgeous Hawaiian island.